nginx/unit-docs/source/configuration.rst

         The default value is 15.

 If :samp:`processes` is omitted entirely, Unit creates 1 static process.
-If empty object is provided: :samp:`"processes": {}`, dynamic behavior with default parameter values is assumed.
+If an empty object is provided: :samp:`"processes": {}`, dynamic behavior with default parameter values is assumed.

 In the following example, Unit tries to keep 5 idle processes, no more than 10